Areas of Concentration: Transportation, Engineering Management, and Humanitarian Disaster Management

 Procedure for Student to Establish Eligibility to Pay the Continuous Enrollment Fee

 The student must complete a Continuous Enrollment Fee application signed by all members of his or her Capstone Committee certifying that all the above requirements have been met.
 Forms for this purpose are available in the Office of Graduate Studies.
-The student should submit the completed form to the Office of Graduate Studies for approval by the Dean of Graduate Studies.
-If the Dean of Graduate Studies approves the Continuous Enrollment Fee application, the student will be billed for the amount of the Continuous Enrollment Fee rather than at the full semester rate.
+The student should submit the completed form to the Office of Graduate Studies for approval by the Associate Provost of Academic Affairs.
+If the Associate Provost of Academic Affairs approves the Continuous Enrollment Fee application, the student will be billed for the amount of the Continuous Enrollment Fee rather than at the full semester rate.
 Otherwise, the full semester fee will be charged.

 Important Notes Regarding Continuous Enrollment